Bluzzi/Bluzzi/README.md

 | PHP                   |           | Sockets           |            | Unix        |
 |                       |           |                   |            | ESLint      |

-# What I am working on ?
+# 🛠️ What I am working on ?
+Currently, I work at Essential Tooth Box as a freelancer.
+I also work on two open source projects:
+- [Goscord](https://github.com/Goscord), a Discord API wrapper written in Golang
+- [Royaume](https://github.com/Virtual-Royaume), a French developer community, we work together on various repositories in order to increase our skills

 # 📬 Contact
 - [Portfolio](https://camilledugas.me)